 - a.
 A letter will be sent from a school administrator to the parent/guardian regarding attendance.
-For a student aged 14-18 whose ten (10) unexcused absences are within one semester or two quarters, the letter shall state that the student's eligibility to obtain or retain a driver's permit or license may be impacted. - b.
+For astudent aged 14-18 whose ten (10) unexcused absences are within one semester or two quarters, the letter shall state that the student's eligibility to obtain or retain a driver's permit or license may be impacted. - b.
 A referral shall be made to the school counselor, along with all relevant correspondence and documentation.
 The school counselor will work with the student and family in order to address the attendance problems.
 The school counselor will take any of the following actions that he/she deems appropriate: - i.
 Function as a child advocate to promote good school attendance for all students. - ii.
-Consult with all school personnel to encourage early identification of students with a pattern of irregular or poor school attendance. - iii.
-Conference with students at school to identify factors that may cause or contribute to poor school attendance. - iv.
-Inform students and parents/guardians of their individual and collective responsibility in regards to the Georgia School Compulsory Attendance Law. - v.
-If necessary, provide direct social services to students and families during home visitations.
+Consult with all school personnel to encourage early identification of students with apattern of irregular or poor school attendance. - iii.
+Conference with students at school to identify factors that may cause or contributeto poor school attendance. - iv.
+Inform students and parents/guardians of their individual and collective responsibility in regards to the Georgia School

+Compulsory Attendance Law.

-- vi.
-Collaborate with parents/guardians to identify problems at the home and school levels that may contribute to poor school attendance. - vii.
+- v.
+If necessary, provide direct social services to students and families during homevisitations. - vi.
+Collaborate with parents/guardians to identify problems at the home and schoollevels that may contribute to poor school attendance. - vii.
 When appropriate, provide parents/guardians with a list of community resources that provide a variety of services to families (physical and mental health, financial, etc.). - viii.
 Identify personnel and programs within the school that can provide additional support for students (psychological services, guidance and counseling, etc.). - ix.
 Monitor the student's attendance on a weekly basis. - x.
-Provide ongoing written correspondence to parents/guardians regarding the student's school attendance (Pre-legal, First, and Final legal notices).
+Provide ongoing written correspondence to parents/guardians regarding the student's school attendance (Pre-legal, First, and Final legal notices). - c.
+Consistent with these policies and existing law, consequences for excessive unexcused absences, tardiness, and missed learning periods may include, but are not limited to, a compulsory parent conference with the appropriate school administrators, submission of student's status to Atlanta Public Schools Truancy Center for investigative purposes, and/or expulsion.